0xAs1F/getCognitoCreds/README.md

 ## Requirements

-The only requirement needed here would be AWS python SDK boto3 and python.
+The only requirement needed here would be AWS python SDK boto3 and python3.

 ## Installation